howardwang15/calhacks-5.0/README.md

 ```
 git push origin howard-login-page
 ```
-Then, go to the repo on GitHub, and open a pull request (PR) from the branch you just pushed Have someone review the code before merging it into the master branch
+Then, go to the repo on GitHub, and open a pull request (PR) from the branch you just pushed.
+Have someone review the code before merging it into the master branch